Memories from a Kabul reporting trip

 The few weeks I spent in Afghanistan were some of the most productive and satisfying of my entire journalism career.
 The initial expectation from my boss back in Prague was that I would file a four-minute radio feature every day.
 I was intimidated at first by the expected workload (a four-minute feature might sound insignificant, but it’s actually not easy to report, write and record a full-length feature every day).
 I needn’t have worried too much.
 There were simply so many stories to cover and they practically all wrote themselves.

 As I was writing this post, I searched the net and found some of my old stories (many thanks to the staff at RFE/RL who maintain the archives).
-To give you an idea, here’s a link to a feature I wrote on efforts to restore Kabul’s fabled Babur Garden city park and another on attempts by Afghan filmmakers to rebuild the country’s film industry.
-It’s a rare sensation for a journalist to feel that he or she, through their stories, is actually helping a country, but it was precisely that feeling that propelled me out of bed every morning.
+To give you an idea, here’s a link to a feature I wrote on efforts to restore Kabul’s fabled Babur Garden park and another on attempts by Afghan filmmakers to rebuild the film industry.
+It’s a rare sensation for a journalist to feel that he or she, through their stories, is helping a country, but it was precisely that feeling that propelled me out of bed every morning.

-On one of the days, I and my local Afghan translator, Mustafa Sarwar, traveled to the particularly devastated western side of Kabul to interview the teachers and students at a school for girls that had recently re-opened.
-The students were too shy (or reserved) to speak to me on mic, but I still remember them giggling and laughing at our presence (and my old middle school anxieties coming back).
+On one of the days, I and my local Afghan translator, Mustafa Sarwar, traveled to the particularly devastated western side of Kabul to interview teachers and students at a school for girls that had recently re-opened.
+The students were too shy to speak to me on mic, but I still remember them giggling and laughing at our presence (and my old middle school anxieties coming back).
 On another day, Mustafa’s uncle, my official driver, drove us up to the Panjshir Valley, about 100 miles north of Kabul, where during the 1980s, the legendary Afghan commander Ahmad Shah Massoud had successfully repelled Soviet tank incursions.
-During that trip, the local Afghans proudly lined the road and pointed to the rusting Russian tanks that were still lodged in the valley’s impassable crevices.
+During that trip, the local Afghans proudly lined the road and pointed to the rusting Russian tanks still lodged in the valley’s impassable crevices.

-Mustafa and I would also occasionally head over to the massive NATO air base at Bagram, north of Kabul, to hunt for news stories or attend military briefings.
-One of those trips to Bagram, though, had nothing to do with reporting – and to this day, I look back on that outing as a sign that some benevolent force was watching over us the entire time.
 Mustafa, on that particular day, had shown up for work with a terrible toothache.
 The Taliban weren’t exactly known for skilled dentistry, and Mustafa’s teeth were in bad shape.
 I wanted to help if I could, so I asked around if there might be a Western dentist in town who could take a look.
 As it turns out, the best dentist in Kabul at the time was a Czech doctor stationed at Bagram.
 I figured with a few words of Czech I might be able to talk our way past the guards, and we promptly set out on the hour-long trip to the base.
 At first, it didn’t look promising.
 The guards were firm that on-base dentists weren’t permitted to treat Afghan civilians.
 And then our luck changed.
-One of the Czech soldiers on duty that day had been assigned, months earlier, to guard RFE/RL’s headquarters in Prague from a possible terrorist attack.
-Incredibly, he recognized me from those many mornings when I would pass through the lineup of tanks that circled the building, and he came over to say hello.
+One of the Czech soldiers on duty had been assigned, months earlier, to guard RFE/RL’s headquarters in Prague from a possible terrorist attack.
+Incredibly, he recognized me from those many mornings when I would pass through the lineup of tanks that circled our building, and he came over to say hello.
 He turned out to be a great guy.
-After I explained why we were there, he sneaked us in through barriers.
+After I explained why we were there, he sneaked us in through the barriers.
 Within an hour, Mustafa was splayed out in the chair as an affable Czech dentist bent over his mouth and examined his teeth.

 PIctured here is Mustafa Sarwar (right), a medical student at the time and my Afghan translator, and his uncle, who served as my driver.
 Photo by Mark Baker.